 - 1. Steer on purposeful and intentional impact - 2.
-Retain their social licence to operate - 3.
-Better understand internalisation risks and act upon them - 4.
-Understand the value of their impact - 5.
+Understand the value of impact - 3.
+Mitigate a wide range of risks and acting upon them - 4.
+Retain the social licence to operate - 5.
 Meet transparency expectations of stakeholders - 6.
 Comply with future regulations - 7.
 Remain an attractive employer for future talent